onap/policy-drools-applications/controlloop/common/policy-yaml/README-guard-v2.0.0.md

-ECOMP Control Loop Guard
+ONAP Control Loop Guard

 A control loop guard is a YAML specification for creating policy guard for ControlLoop.

-1707 ECOMP Control Loop Guard Features:
+1707 ONAP Control Loop Guard Features:

 * The Control Loop Guard can specify the frequency limiter and the blacklist of target entities but not both in the same Guard.
 * Two parts are incorporated.
 One is the common guard header including guard version while the other part is a set of guard policies.